 Counselor Cullen Herout has an important article on home based chemical abortions in Crisis Magazine.

 Cullen shares that in March 2016 the FDA approved the use of the abortion pill Mifespristone for women up to 10 weeks pregnant.
-Close to 25 percent of abortions in the United States are chemical abortions and this number will likely continue to rise.
+Over half of all abortions in the United States are chemical abortions and this number will likely continue to rise.

 Like Cullen, I also serve as a counselor on Rachel’s Vineyard Retreats for women and men suffering after abortion.
 Couples often rationalize that the abortion pill merely initiates an early miscarriage.
 They are tempted to see the pills as an easier solution than a medical procedure at the abortion center.
 However the actual experience of the abortion pill can be a shocking and traumatic event.

 On a recent Rachel’s Vineyard retreat, a couple shared their traumatic chemical abortion story.
 The mother was 6 weeks pregnant and after an extended period of severe cramping the child was delivered in their bathroom.
 The father had to fish the tiny child out of the toilet.